Explore Section

 Who Might Be Interested?

 Multi-unit Residents or Renters.
-You live in a multi-unit dwelling and/or you do not directly control the shared property or have roof space, or you are unable to make modifications to the home.
+For qualified utility customers who live in a multi-unit dwelling and/or do not directly control the shared property or have roof space, or are unable to make home modifications.

 Those affected by other factors:

-- Your roof would require significant investment before a PV system could be installed.
+• Your roof requires significant investment before a PV system could be installed.

 Terms